fengwang/Awesome-CUDA/README.md

 * [R+GPU](http://brainarray.mbni.med.umich.edu/brainarray/rgpgpu/) enables GPU Computing in the R Statistical Environment.
 * [TensorRT](https://developer.nvidia.com/tensorrt) is a high performance neural network inference library for deep learning applications.
 * [Thrust](https://github.com/thrust/thrust) - A parallel algorithms library whose main goal is programmer productivity and rapid development.
 But if your main goal is reaching the best possible performance, you are advised to use a more low-level library, such as CUDPP or chag::pp.
+* [Tiny-dnn](https://github.com/tiny-dnn/tiny-dnn) is a header only, dependency-free deep learning framework in C++11.
 * [Vexcl](https://github.com/ddemidov/vexcl) is a C++ vector expression template library for OpenCL/CUDA.

 ## [cuDNN supported frameworks](https://developer.nvidia.com/deep-learning-frameworks)